-Hus while he flourished with these kindnesses and virtues, the most blessed Nicholas fell into a sickness whereby this uncertain life carried away.
-And thus discerning the approach of death to be near to him, which none amongst mortals is able to avoid: he began to pray and to recite psalms ceaselessly, diligently entreating the Lord, that he would direct his holy angels to receive his soul.
-And when in such intention of mind he prayed profusely : he saw glorious protectors, evidently holy angels, coming to him. inclining his head, he armed himself with the sign of the cross, received the eucharist, blessed those standing by, and gave the kiss of peace : and began the thirtieth psalm saying, In thee, O Lord, havd I hoped, let me never be confounded: through to Into thy hands, O Lord, I commend my spirit.
-And when he had said this : he surrendered <his> precious soul into the hands of the holy angels which appeared unto him.
-Moreover he fell asleep in good old age and was buried with the holy fathers on the eighth of the ides of December, a Friday, in the fifteenth indiction: in the reign of the most Christian and worshipper of God the emperor Jovinian, in the year three hundred and nine from the passion of the Lord.
-And he was placed in the most holy house of Holy Syon : on the right side of the hall in a lofty tomb, so great a priest with so worthy an interment from which tomb two fountains spring forth.
-From one course from the part at the head a most clear fluid of oil floweth forth: however from the other which is at his feet, delicious water and also clear springeth forth, for the benefit and cure of the infirm.
-When any such have been anointed of the same holy fluid: and have partaken a draught from the same water, the wished for health is restored, our Lord Jesus Christ providing, who liveth and reigneth God world without end amen.
-But thou.
+Hus while he flourished with these kindnesses and virtues, the most blessed Nicholas fell into a sickness whereby he was carried away from this uncertain life.
+And thus, discerning the approach of death to be near to him, which none amongst mortals is able to avoid: he began to pray and to recite psalms ceaselessly, diligently entreating the Lord, that he would direct his holy angels to receive his soul.
+And when in such intention of mind he prayed profusely: he saw glorious protectors, evidently holy angels, coming to him. inclining his head, he armed himself with the Sign of the Cross, received the Eucharist, blessed those standing by, and gave the kiss of peace: and began the thirtieth psalm saying, In thee, O Lord, have I put my trust, let me never be confounded: through to Into thy hands, O Lord, I commend my spirit.
+And when he had said this: he surrendered his precious soul into the hands of the holy angels which appeared unto him.
+Moreover he fell asleep in good old age and was buried with the holy fathers on the eighth of the ides of December, a Friday, in the fifteenth indiction: in the reign of the most Christian and worshipper of

+God the emperor Jovinian, in the year three hundred and nine from the passion of the Lord.
+And he was placed in the most holy house of Holy Syon, on the right side of the hall in a lofty tomb : so great a priest with so worthy an interment from which tomb two fountains spring From one stream, from the part at the head, a most clear fluid of oil floweth forth: however from the other which is at his feet, delicious water and also clear springeth forth, for the benefit and cure of the infirm.
+When any such have been anointed of the same holy fluid : and have partaken a draught from the same water, the wished for health is restored, our Lord Jesus Christ providing, who liveth and reigneth, God, world without end, amen.
+But thou, O Lord, have mercy upon us.